 |SPRING||January - May||November 1|

-- Official copies of high school and college transcripts from your country must be provided.
+- Official, translated and evaluated high school and college transcripts from your country must be provided.

 - You must provide a United States or international bank statement showing that your parents or sponsors have a minimum of $25,565 U.S. dollars, which covers a nine-month academic year’s tuition, books, insurance, and living expenses.